 Harris had met Ballí Treviño by chance.
 In 1963, as a reporter, he had traveled to Monterrey to interview an American triple murderer, originally from Texas, imprisoned in the Topo Chico prison.
 His name was Dykes Askew Simmons, a man with a harelip and small scars on his head, who had been in a mental institution in the United States.
 He had then traveled to Monterrey, where he murdered three young siblings: Hilda, Martha, and Manuel Pérez Villagómez.

 He was sentenced to death and, shortly before receiving Harris in prison, he had tried to escape.
 Guards fired shots to prevent his escape and seriously wounded him.
 Ballí Treviño, who served as a prison doctor, had saved Simmons' life and Harris wanted to meet him without knowing who he was.

 He remembered him as a "small, lithe man with dark red hair".
 Meeting him at the prison, "he stood very still," Harris recalled.
-"There was a certain elegance," Harris said, about the doctor, who apparently came from a well-to-do family.
+"There was a certain elegance," Harris said, about the doctor, who came from a well-to-do family.
 During Harris' brief encounter with Ballí Treviño, the journalist was locked in an unsettling conversation with the doctor he did not know was a prisoner:

 -Mr. Harris, how did you feel when you looked at Simmons?

 -Do you have sunglasses with you, Mr. Harris?

 -May I suggest that when you interview him (Simmons) that you don't wear them?